freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/deal-cards-for-freecell.english.md

 ## Description
 <section id='description'>
 <i>FreeCell</i> is the solitaire card game that Paul Alfille introduced to the PLATO system in 1978.
-Jim Horne, at Microsoft, changed the name to FreeCell and reimplemented the game for <a href="https://rosettacode.org/wiki/DOS" title="DOS">DOS</a>, then <a href="https://rosettacode.org/wiki/Windows" title="Windows">Windows</a>.
+Jim Horne, at Microsoft, changed the name to FreeCell and reimplemented the game for <a href="https://rosettacode.org/wiki/DOS" title="DOS" target="_blank">DOS</a>, then <a href="https://rosettacode.org/wiki/Windows" title="Windows" target="_blank">Windows</a>.
 This version introduced 32000 numbered deals.
-(The <a href="https://www.solitairelaboratory.com/fcfaq.html">FreeCell FAQ</a> tells this history.)
-As the game became popular, Jim Horne disclosed <a href="https://www.solitairelaboratory.com/mshuffle.txt">the algorithm</a>, and other implementations of FreeCell began to reproduce the Microsoft deals.
+As the game became popular, Jim Horne disclosed the algorithm, and other implementations of FreeCell began to reproduce the Microsoft deals.
 These deals are numbered from 1 to 32000.
 Newer versions from Microsoft have 1 million deals, numbered from 1 to 1000000; some implementations allow numbers outside that range.
-The algorithm uses this <a href="https://rosettacode.org/wiki/linear congruential generator" title="linear congruential generator">linear congruential generator</a> from Microsoft C:
+The algorithm uses this <a href="https://rosettacode.org/wiki/linear congruential generator" title="linear congruential generator" target="_blank">linear congruential generator</a> from Microsoft C:
 <ul>
   <li>$state_{n + 1} \equiv 214013 \times state_n + 2531011 \pmod{2^{31}}$</li>
   <li>$rand_n = state_n \div 2^{16}$</li>